Different sized pupils could indicate a serious health issue requiring urgent medical care.

 The anisocoria is generally treated with the treatment of the iritis.
 Though sometimes, the pupils may remain unequal even after the iritis has been treated.

-This syndrome is usually caused by an underlying medical condition, such as a tumor, spinal cord injury, or stroke— though sometimes, the cause is unknown.
+Horner’s syndrome: is usually caused by an underlying medical condition, such as a tumor, spinal cord injury, or stroke— though sometimes, the cause is unknown.

 - Miosis- constriction of one pupil